-The “Learn Early.
-Live Smarter” initiative offers high school students a unique opportunity to
+Our “Learn Early.
+Live Smarter” initiative offers students a unique opportunity to:

-(1) provide a valuable service to the community while gaining experience that will reflect positively on their future resumes,
+- Provide a valuable service to the community while gaining experience that will reflect positively on their future resumes, and

-(2) reap the benefits that are associated with volunteerism,
+- Reap the benefits that are associated with volunteerism.

 We are currently seeking educators who would be willing to expand this initiative in their schools.
-Training is provided and a modest stipend is available.
+Training and training materials are provided free of charge.
 For more information, please use the contact form or email [email protected].